avin/fake-api-middleware/README.md

 ## Usage

 Create a file with the response-dummies.
-This can be either _JS_ or _TS_.
+It can be either _JS_ or _TS_.

 `./apiDummies/index.ts`:
 ```ts